ircv3/ircv3-specifications/extensions/labeled-response.md

 ### Dependencies

-This specification uses the [message tags framework](../extensions/message-tags.html) and the [`batch`](../extensions/batch-3.2.html) capability which SHOULD be negotiated at the same time.
+This specification uses the [message tags framework](../extensions/message-tags.html) and capability which SHOULD be negotiated before or during the current negotiation.

+This specification uses the [`batch`](../extensions/batch-3.2.html) capability which MUST be negotiated before or during the current negotiation.

 ### Capabilities

-This specification adds the `draft/labeled-response-0.2` capability.
+This specification adds the `draft/labeled-response-0.3` capability.

-Clients requesting this capability indicate that they are capable of handling the message tag described below from servers.
+Clients requesting this capability indicate that they are capable of handling the message tag, batch type, and `ACK` response described below from servers.

-Servers advertising this capability indicate that they are capable of handling the message tag described below from clients, and will use the same tag and value in their response.
+Servers advertising this capability indicate that they are capable of handling the message tag described below from clients, will use the same tag and value in their response, are capable of sending the `ACK` response when no normal output is produced, and are capable of sending the batch type described below for responses with multiple linese.

 ### Batch types